-Your inspector will identify apparent defects, problems that require immediate attention, and potential issues that might arise down the road.
+Your inspector will look for apparent defects, problems that require immediate attention, and potential issues that might arise down the road.
 While not all inclusive, here’s a basic list of items the home inspector will evaluate:

-- Structure: Is the house foundation solid?
-Are there cracks or separations in floors or walls?
+- Structure: Does the foundation appear solid?
+Are there significant cracks or separations in floors or walls?

-- Roof: Are there cracked, missing or damaged roof tiles, shingles, flashing, and fascia, all of which can result in leaks; loose gutters; defects in chimneys or skylights?
+- Roof: Are there missing or damaged roof tiles, shingles, flashing, and seals?
+Does the flat roof need to be patched or re-sealed?
+Are there loose gutters, or defects in chimneys or skylights?

-- Exterior: Are there cracks in siding, rot, or decay; is there cracking or flaking masonry; cracks in stucco; dents or bowing in vinyl; blistering or flaking paint; is there adequate clearing between siding, stucco and earth?
+- Exterior: Are there cracks in siding, dry rot, or decay?
+Is there cracking or flaking masonry, cracks in stucco, or blistering or flaking paint?

-- Window, doors, trim: Are windows and doors in good working condition, frames are secure and without rot, caulking is solid and secure, and glass is undamaged?
+- Window, doors, trim: Are windows and doors in good working condition, do any dual/triple pane windows show signs of breached seals, are frames are secure and without rot?
+Is caulking solid and secure, and glass undamaged?

-- HVAC: Is the HVAC system operating in both heating and cooling mode, what is the age of the system, and does temperature output from vents meet manufacturers recommendation?
+- HVAC: Is the HVAC system operating in both heating and cooling mode?
+What is the age of the system?
+Does temperature output meet manufacturer’s recommendation?

-- Kitchen: Do range hood fans vent to the outside; do ground fault circuit interrupter (GFCI) protection exist for electrical outlets; are there leaks under the sink; do appliances operate properly?
+- Kitchen: Do ground fault circuit interrupter (GFCI) protection exist for electrical outlets?
+Are there leaks under the sink?
+Are major appliances and the disposal operating properly?

 - Bathrooms: Are toilets flushing, drains draining, showers spraying, and tubs securely fastened?
 Are there signs of mold?

-- Electrical: Is wiring and electrical panels in good shape; are breakers tripping; do light switches and outlets function properly?
+- Electrical: Is wiring and the electrical panel in good shape?
+Are breakers tripping?
+Do light switches and outlets function properly?

 A common misconception is that the seller should repair or rectify every defect found in the home inspection.
 Keep in mind that, unless you’re buying new construction, you are not buying a new home.
-In fact, your Arizona purchase contract states “Buyer and Seller agree the Premises are being sold in its present physical condition as of the date of contract acceptance.”
+Expect that minor repairs and cosmetic damage comes with the territory of buying a resale home.

-Keep in mind that in many resale homes, some of the home’s mechanics may be aging, but as long as they are still operational, it is not reasonable for the buyer to ask or expect the seller to perform upgrades.
-Instead, purchasing or negotiating a home warranty will help defray the cost of unexpected repairs after closing.
+Keep in mind that in many resale homes, some of the home’s mechanics may be aging, but as long as they are operational, it’s not reasonable for the buyer to ask or expect the seller to perform upgrades.
+Instead, purchasing a home warranty may help defray the cost of unexpected repairs after closing.